jdsandifer/ALUnit/STYLE.md

-This is a styleguide for the ALUnit (ALU) project.
+This is a style guide for the ALUnit (ALU) project.
 All code, tests, and documentation should follow these guidelines.

-##Code
+## Code

 ### File Names

 File names should consist of full words, be in Pascal Case, and have a .lsp extension: `FileNameExample.lsp`.
-All code should be stored in the `AutoLispUnit/src` folder.
+All code should be stored in the `ALUnit/src` folder.

-For release, all ALU source files will be combined into a large AutoLispUnit.lsp file for easy end-user integration into their existing AutoLISP file stack.
+For release, all ALU source files will be combined into a large ALUnit.lsp file for easy end-user integration into their existing AutoLISP file stack.

 ### General Guidelines